amerigodot/WalletAgent/README.md

 ## 🎯 Project Scope

 The primary goal is to provide a "Bank Account for Bots" that is:
-- **Secure:** Hardened key management using AES-256 encryption.
+- **Secure:** Military-grade key management using Argon2id KDF and XSalsa20-Poly1305 encryption via libsodium.
-- **Programmable:** Local API server for agents to request onchain actions.
+- **Programmable:** Local REST API server for agents to request onchain actions.
-- **Auditable:** Persistent SQLite-based logging of every decision and transaction.
+- **Auditable:** Persistent SQLite-based logging of every decision and transaction with a state machine (PENDING -> SUCCESS/FAILED).
 - **EVM-Native:** Initial focus on **Base** (EVM) for low-cost, high-speed execution.

 ## 🚀 Key Features

-- **Encrypted Key Management:** Secure generation and local storage of private keys.
+- **Advanced Cryptography:** Argon2id (memory-hard KDF) and authenticated encryption to protect private keys.
-- **Real-time Asset Tracking:** Monitor native ETH and ERC-20 balances.
+- **Real-time Asset Tracking:** Monitor native ETH and ERC-20 balances via API.
 - **Programmatic Signing:** REST API for agents to transfer funds and interact with contracts.
+- **Audit System:** Integrated SQLite database (`agent_wallet.db`) tracking all lifecycle events.
-- **DeFi Ready:** Built-in support for basic DeFi protocols (e.g., WETH wrapping/unwrapping).
+- **EVM-Compatible:** Built-in support for Base Sepolia and other EVM chains.
-- **Intelligent Gas Logic:** Automatic gas estimation and optimization for agentic speed.
-- **Comprehensive Auditing:** Every transaction is logged with its intent and outcome.

 ## 🛠 Tech Stack